Horseshoe Crab Protection Act

 Horseshoe crab monitoring on the East End of Long Island

 Horseshoe crabs have existed for more than 350 million years.
-We see them spawning on our East End beaches and swimming in the waters where children play.
+We see them spawning on our East End beaches and in the waters where children play.
 Their eggs serve as a vital food source to migratory shorebirds and numerous fish species.
 Horseshoe crabs play a vital role in our marine ecosystem, but now, their populations are declining at a rapid pace.

 Harvesting for bait and biomedical purposes, along with habitat loss, are having a profound impact on our local horseshoe crab population.
 Here on Long Island, there is a documented population decline with no end in sight.
 While horseshoe crabs have played an integral role in the biomedical and commercial fishery industries, it has been to their detriment.
 Alternatives for biomedical use of horseshoe crab blood exist and have become mainstream.
 If alternatives are not utilized for commercial bait, the horseshoe crab population will likely continue to decline beyond repair.
 What impacts might this have on the fishery industry if action isn’t taken?